Dozens killed in South Africa unrest amid Zuma appeal | DW | 13.07.2021

 The jail sentence marked a significant fall for Zuma, who was a prominent anti-apartheid activist and leader of the liberation-movement-turned ruling party, the African National Congress (ANC).

 But his core supporters, including many in KwaZuli-Natal, were moved to protest, angered at Zuma's sentence.
-They claim that he is the victim of politically motivated harassment by allies of his successor and current president, Cyril Ramaphosa.
+They claim he is the victim of politically-motivated harassment by allies of his successor and current president, Cyril Ramaphosa.

 Dissatisfaction is rife more generally in South Africa, however, not least because of an unemployment rate north of 30% and youth unemployment figures that are higher still.